Skip to main content

 • How is smell loss connected to Parkinson's?

-Similar to RBD, ongoing smell loss can also indicate risk for Parkinson's disease.
-After a diagnosis, some people with Parkinson’s report losing their sense of smell years or even decades earlier.
+Like RBD, ongoing smell loss can indicate risk for Parkinson's disease.
+Many people with Parkinson’s report having lost their sense of smell years or even decades before their diagnosis.
 This condition is called hyposmia.

 Not everyone with smell loss will develop a brain disease.
 Researchers are studying the link between smell loss and brain health to learn more about Parkinson's risk.